CollaboRateMgmt/CollaboRate/README.md

 It may be useful for any collaborative project outside IT, that involves only desk work.
 You may apply it to overcome the  general limitations of desk jobs.
 It will give rise to a new kind of economy where individuals have more freedom and opportunities to earn.

-# Detailed benefits for employees and their organizations
+# Detailed Benefits for Employees and their Organizations
 - Complete projects in record time using huge crowds of people.
 Never miss a customer deadline again!
 - Fair and accurate income for employees and the organization.
 - No need for subjective appraisals done by humans.
 This ends a huge source of overhead, stress, conflict and injustice.